 What a wealth of offerings exists today for young children to discover Greek mythology (not to mention Norse, Hindu, Egyptian…the list goes on).
 Whether they lean towards the solemn or the lighthearted, our children have a unique chance to become up close and personal with some of the most significant and pervasive influencers of history, art, literature, even pop culture.
 It makes me wonder what kind of mischief they will get up to when it comes time to study these things in school…and they’re already inspired.

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Facebook (What To Read To Your Kids), Twitter (@thebookmommy), and now Instagram (@thebookmommy), where I regularly post articles and updates on what my kids are reading to themselves.

 Review copy from Holiday House.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!